 The BRIN and the INBRE programs are funded by the National Center for Research Resources at the National Institutes of Health (NIH).
 The INBRE grant is an institutional development award available to states that have a success rate of less than 20 percent in competing for NIH grants or that have received less than $70 million on average in NIH support from 1995 to 1999.
 The program is intended to help these states build the necessary infrastructure to compete more successfully for federal NIH dollars and, more important, to support and conduct cutting-edge biomedical research.

-Tags: biomedical research, biomedical research initiative, biomedical Research Network, IDeA Network of Biomedical Research Excellence, Imaging and Computing Center.
+Tags: Awards to faculty biomedical research biomedical research initiative biomedical Research Network IDeA Network of Biomedical Research Excellence Imaging and Computing Center